This post may contain affiliate links. Please read my Disclosure for more info.

 - Warning: Keep away from animals and children as the leaves are poisonous

 7. Bamboo Palm

-Best for: Neutralising formaldehydes, benzene and carbon monoxide
+Best for: Neutralising formaldehyde, benzene and carbon monoxide

-The bamboo palm came out top for neutralising formaldehydes, benzene and carbon monoxide.
+The bamboo palm came out top for neutralising formaldehyde, benzene, and carbon monoxide.
 It is a natural humidifier and produces around a litre of water every day, making it a good plant for dry climates and rooms.
 It would also help anyone with respiratory and breathing problems.